BMW IX1 variants

 The iX1 comes in three trim levels – Sport, xLine and M Sport. xLine trim gives you the rugged looks of an off-roader, with black wheel arches and silver scuff plate detailing.
 M Sport gets a sportier, more sculpted body kit and body-coloured wheel arches, plus exclusive trim inside.

-The BMW iX1 is really good.
-It has everything you want from an electric SUV – it’s spacious, quick to charge, high-tech, and it’s even great to drive.
+The BMW iX1 has everything you want from an electric SUV – it’s spacious, quick to charge, high-tech, and it’s even great to drive.
 It’s quite expensive as a new car, but a used BMW iX1 is much better value.
 Remember that electric cars are cheaper to run than petrol cars if you can charge at home, so the iX1 could save you plenty of money in fuel compared to an equivalent X1.

 FAQs